Digitalist-Open-Cloud/token-tracker/README.md

 ## Usage Examples

 There is no guarantees, but Token Tracker could be added to other projects then Open WebUI, at least if they are using Fast API.
+But this have not been tested.

 ### Basic Integration with FastAPI